JonKing93/pfdf/docs/api/segments.rst

 .. py:method:: Segments.__len__(self)

-    The number of stream segments in a *Segments* object
+    The number of stream segments in the network

     ::

-        len(segments)
+        len(self)

+    :Outputs:
+        *int* -- The number of segments in the network

 .. _pfdf.segments.Segments.__str__:

 .. py:method:: Segments.__str__(self)

-    String representation of the object
+    Returns a string summarizing the *Segments* object

     ::

-        str(segments)
+        str(self)

+    Returns a string summarizing that reports (1) the total number of segments, and (2) the total number of local drainage networks.

+    :Outputs:
+        *str* -- A string summarizing the *Segments* object

 .. _pfdf.segments.Segments.__geo_interface__: